Nannie Doss: Grandchildren

 Melvina gave birth to Robert Lee Haynes in 1943.
 Another baby followed two years later but died soon afterward.
 Exhausted from labor and groggy from ether, Melvina thought she saw her visiting mother stick a hatpin into the baby's head.
 When she asked her husband and sister for clarification, they said Nannie had told them the baby was dead—and they noticed that she was holding a pin.
 The doctors, however, could not give a positive explanation.

 The grieving parents drifted apart and Melvina started dating a soldier.
 Nannie disapproved of him, and while Melvina was visiting her father after a particularly nasty fight with her mother, her son Robert died mysteriously under Nannie's care on July 7, 1945.
 The death was diagnosed as asphyxia from unknown causes, and two months later Nannie collected the $500 life insurance she had taken out on Robert.

 Death of Harrelson

-In 1945, Harrelson raped Nannie.
+In 1945, Harrelson allegedly raped Nannie.
 The next day, she put rat poison in Harrelson's corn whiskey jar, and he died that evening.